Good Charlotte: Youth Authority and Generation Rx (2015–2024)

 On May 24, 2018, the band announced a new album set for September 14, 2018 called Generation Rx.
 This coincided with the release of a new single called "Actual Pain".
-They have also announced a tour for 2019 to promote the album.
-The opioid epidemic inspired the album's title Generation Rx: Rx is often used as an abbreviation for medical prescriptions in the US.
+They also announced a tour for 2019 to promote the album.
+The opioid epidemic inspired the album's title: Rx is often used as an abbreviation for medical prescriptions in the US.
 The album initially had the working title Cold Song, but was changed after the band realised pain was a running theme throughout the album.
 Generation Rx talks about several issues: the opioid epidemic, struggles with mental health, difficulty with self-esteem, and the effect of organized religion on other peoples' lives.
 According to Joel Madden, the album was "all about that inner struggle, and ... the emotional experience we're all going through that gets us to a place where we want to kill the pain that's in all of us."
 The band played a surprise guest set on the final Vans Warped Tour on July 29, 2018.

 On April 2, 2020, Benji and Joel Madden did a Good Charlotte performance livestream via Veeps, a livestreaming company owned by Joel Madden, with all proceeds going to "charitable efforts in our community in the COVID-19 pandemic".
 On September 25, 2020, Billy Martin did a guitar play through livestream on the 20th anniversary of the band's debut album.
 On December 18, 2020, after a week of previous teasing, Good Charlotte released a single called "Last December", which was the band's first new music in two years.

+On October 7, 2024, during Episode 91 of Artist Friendly, a podcast hosted by Joel Madden, he revealed to Dexter Holland from the band The Offspring that Good Charlotte was planning to "put a record out next year", the first in seven years since Generation Rx.
+No more information was revealed.

+Motel Du Cap (2025–present)

+On May 16, 2025, at Welcome to Rockville in Daytona Beach, Joel Madden announced that they would release a new album this year and going on tour.
+On June 16, 2025, the band announced their eighth studio album, Motel Du Cap, which was released on August 8.
+On June 25, 2025, the band released the album's lead single, "Rejects".